ros-navigation/navigation2/nav2_map_server/README.md

 makes this available via topic and service interfaces.
 The `MapServer` class is a ROS2 node that uses the appropriate loader, based on an input parameter.

-### ROS2 Node
+### Command-line arguments, ROS2 Node Parameters, and YAML files

 The Map Server is a composable ROS2 node.
 By default, there is a map_server executable that instances one of these nodes, but it is possible to compose multiple map server nodes into a single process, if desired.

-### Command-line arguments, ROS2 Node Parameters, and YAML files
+The command line for the map server executable is slightly different that it was with ROS1.

-Because the map server is now a composable node, the command line for the map server is different that it was with ROS1.
-With ROS1, one invoked the map server, passing the map YAML filename:
+With ROS1, one invoked the map server and passing the map YAML filename, like this:

 ```
-$ ./map_server map.yaml
+$ map_server map.yaml
 ```

-Where the YAML file specified the various parameters.
-For example,
+Where the YAML file specified contained the various map metadata, such as:

 ```
 image: testmap.png